CEO says Audi plans three electric car models by 2020 - paper

-Audi's electric cars push, reported by Reuters earlier this week, is part of a strategic overhaul following the emissions scandal at parent Volkswagen (VOWG_p.DE).
+Audi's electric cars push, reported by Reuters earlier this week, is part of a strategic overhaul following the emissions scandal at parent Volkswagen.

 Under the plan, which Stadler presented to Audi managers this week, the group will focus more resources on electric cars, digital services and autonomous driving.

-Stadler told daily Heilbronner Stimme in an interview published on Saturday that Audi's offering of electric cars would also include small vehicles in the A-segment.

-The company also plans to set up a subsidiary, to be called SDS Company, to develop an autonomous car.
+Audi plans to set up a subsidiary, to be called SDS Company, to develop an autonomous car, Stadler told daily Heilbronner Stimme in an interview published on Saturday.

 "This is about a robot car that may not even need a steering wheel or pedals, so it's ideal for urban traffic," he said, adding Audi was still looking for joint venture partners who would help with the technology.